funmusicplace/mirlo/client/public/pages/en/FAQ.md

 Our community is primarily hanging out on the[ Discord](https://discord.gg/XuV7F4YRqB) of our parent project[ Fun Music Place](https://funmusic.place).
 Come say hi!

-### Can I help with testing?

-Yes please!
-Reach out to either LLK or Si on the[ Discord](https://discord.gg/XuV7F4YRqB) to get started.

-## Support questions
+## Support questions {#support-questions}

 ### How do I add support tiers?

 You can add support tiers by going to your artist's profile, clicking “edit page” (or navigating to it through the top right dropdown menu), and then switching to the “Support tiers” tab.
-There there’s an “+ add tier” button that will let you create a support tier.
+There's an “+ add tier” button that will let you create a support tier.

 ### How can I sell individual tracks?

 We currently don’t support selling of individual tracks, but if you want to see this feature implemented, [upvote it on our ideas tracker](https://github.com/funmusicplace/mirlo/discussions/509).

+### Image support

+For our album, avatar, and background images we encourage people to upload higher resolution images.
+If you have issues with your specific image, please contact us at [mirlodotspace@proton.me](mailto:mirlodotspace@proton.me)

+### Can an artist make a listener account, will that be a problem in the future?

+There’s only one account type on Mirlo!
+Any user can make an artist to upload music to at any point.
+To do so, click on the top right menu and click on “Manage Artist”, this will let you add new artists.